 Natural and Effective Treatment for Deviated Nasal Septum by Yoga

 Sarvangasana is a yoga pose for which you will need a full shoulder stand.
-This pose is carried out with a blanket kept straight under the person.
+This pose is carried out with a blanket kept under the person.
 Now, lie down on your back and fold your legs, raising them in the air.
 You can use your hands and arms to support your back.
-After that, lift your butt up in the air, forming a 90 degree angle at the shoulders, between the body and the ground.
+After that, lift your butt up in the air, forming a 90-degree angle at the shoulders, between the body and the ground.

 Hold this pose for about least 30 seconds and then take a long breath.
 Hold your breath for about 5 seconds.
 Now, fold your legs down and roll them against your back.

 Make sure to stretch your jaw open with the tongue extended downwards.
-Take a long breath in to relax and then breathe out.
+Take a long breath to relax and then breathe out.

-The Breath of Fire
+Kapalbhati or The Breath of Fire

 To do this, you will need to breathe out completely, removing the air from your lungs.
 Then draw small breaths, snapping it all at once with your abdominal muscles.
 Repeat this yoga for 20 times to see effective results.